A living encyclopedia of equines

 Some breeds to discover

-Discover the Ardennais, a powerful, rustic and versatile draft horse breed from …
+Discover the Dartmoor Pony, a hardy, gentle and versatile British breed from the…

 Henrik von Eckermann and Hanoverian Gotha FRH in a show jumping competition. - CC BY-SA 3.0 - Clément Bucco-Lechat